iovation/TruValidate-DeviceRisk-public-certs/README.md

 # TruValidate-DeviceRisk-public-certs

-Public certificates for all public facing iovation properties Check Archives for prior public certificates
+Public certificates for all public facing iovation properties Check /archive for prior public certificates